axtk/groundstate/README.md

 ## Comparison to other state management libs

 Long story short: Most other libs (like *redux*, *zustand*, *jotai*, *MobX*) introduce new APIs, at times pretty elaborate, around the task of shared state management, and don't easily scale from local state to shared state and the other way around.
-Some of them are battle-tested and of course usable, and yet a bit too overloaded than *groundstate*.
+Still most of them are working solutions, and yet a bit too overloaded than *groundstate*.

 ### How is it different from *jotai*?